 - being involved in any assessment for special educational needs

-- making sure that the foster/kinship carers be at parents’ evenings and any other school events which parents would go to
+- making sure that the foster/kinship carers go to parents’ evenings and any other school events which parents would go to

 You can find out more from your local HSC Trust website:

 Support for parents

 Parents can get help and support from Advice NI and Parenting NI.